Portkey-AI/portkey-cookbook/ai-gateway/how-to-setup-fallback-from-openai-to-azure-openai.md

 When OpenAI returns any 4xx or 5xx errors, Portkey will automatically switch to Azure OpenAI to ensure the same specified model is used.

-## 4. Seeing the Fallback Status in Logs
+## 4. View the Fallback Status in Logs

 Since all the requests go through Portkey, Portkey can log them for better observability of your app.
 You can find the specific requests by passing an _trace ID_.
 It can be any desired string name.
 In this case, `my-trace-id`